-1.1 All Professional Services provided by Caseware or a Partner and will be set out in an applicable SOW which will be governed by the Agreement and signed by both Parties.
+1.1 All Professional Services provided by Caseware or a Partner will be set out in an applicable SOW which will be governed by the Agreement and signed by both Parties.

-1.3 As set out in an applicable SOW, Caseware will provide regular updates on the Professional Services being performed and will not exceed the estimate in the SOW or Order Form without Customer's written consent.
+1.3 As set out in an applicable SOW, Caseware will provide regular updates on the Professional Services being performed and will not exceed the estimate in the SOW or Order Form without the Customer's written consent.

 1.4 Customer will reimburse Caseware for all pre-approved expenses, including travel and accommodations, as set out in an applicable SOW.